guilt/NeuralinkCompression/README.md

 This isn't great but it already confirms my suspicions about the file.

-# Audio/Perception based Entropy
+## Audio/Perception based Entropy

 One of the better approaches to compress this kind of data is based on Fourier transforms.
 If we can visualize this file better, we can see if it's random noise or smooth stuff.

 It's not random noise, when I concatenated the whole damn thing and opened in [GoldWave](https://www.goldwave.com/goldwave.php).
 What I saw was this:

 [![GoldWave Screenshot](Images/GoldWave-Full.png)](Images/GoldWave-Full.png)

 So, it looks like it can be compressed lossily, and we can print the PSNR.
-This is outside the scope of the assignment, but I want it looked are carefully.
+This is outside the scope of the assignment, but I want it looked at carefully.

+This is how MP3 fares:

 ```shell
 $ ffmpeg -i Output.wav -c:a mp3 Output.mp3